Accessibility

 Please note that there are no dog spending areas within the grounds, however a re-entry policy is in place to facilitate leaving the grounds.

-Hearing induction loops are available to those with hearing aids fitted with a ‘T’ switch, for use on Centre Court.
-For more information, speak to an Event Steward or Volunteer on site.
+Hearing induction loops are available to those with hearing aids fitted with a ‘T’ switch, for use in the Andy Murray Arena and on Court 1.
+For more information, speak to an Event Steward or Volunteer on-site.

-Lift access is available to the first floor of the South Pavilion hospitality area and Court 1 Pavilion.
-Check out the Grounds Map or ask an Event Steward or Volunteer on site for more information.
+Lift access is available to the first floor of the South Pavilion hospitality area and The View.
+Check out the Site Map or ask an Event Steward or Volunteer on-site for more information.

-The Quiet Room can be used for reflection and contemplation, or to reduce sensory overload.
+The quiet room can be used for reflection and contemplation, to reduce sensory overload, or for prayer.

 As part of our vision of ‘Tennis Opened Up’, we want everyone to feel included at our major events.
-Sensory bags will be available on site vailable for collection from our tournament information point.
+Sensory bags will be available on-site for collection from our tournament information point.

 Each sensory bag contains ear defenders, ear plugs, sunglasses and fidget toys, as pictured.
 Spectators who would like to use a sensory bag will be required to sign it out from the information point, and then sign it back in upon return.